coryhouse/react-slingshot/README.md

 # React Slingshot!

-React is a lightweight library, so to build real apps, you need more.
 React Slingshot is a comprehensive framework for building fast, testable applications with React.
 It offers a rich development experience including:

 | **Tech** | **Description** |**Learn More**|
 |----------|-------|---|